TypQxQ/KTC/Dev_doc.md

 - heater_standby_to_powerdown_delay = 0.2: As above but from active to off.
 - init_offset = "":     Toolhead offset.
 If not set anywhere, will default to "0.0,0.0,0.0".
 Must be deleted after the value has been read once.
 Can be put in again to initialize to other value.
 - force_deselect_when_parent_deselects = True:
-- heater: A list of heaters (one point per line) that this tool uses, if any.
-Each line is a list: heater name, active to standby delay, standby to powerdown time, temperature offset.
+- heater: A list of heaters and their offset: Example: "heater0:0, preheater:-100.5" This configures heater0 and heater1 where preheater will be set to 100 degrees less than the configured temperature for the tool.
-At least heater_name is required for a heater.
+    At least heater_name is required if tool has a heater.
+    To override inheritance, add it without any values: "heater:"

     When the tool is deselected, the heater goes in standby after "active to standby delay" seconds and then to off after "standby to powerdown time".
 This is so the heater waits in standby for short toolchanges and shuts down if not used for a while.
-    Speeds up toolchanging while providing security Most only use one heater, the extruder.
-More avanced can use filament preheater that could also be shared b multiple tools and then the second one has an offset of -100 degrees celsius for preheating filament.
+    Speeds up toolchanging while providing security

 #### NonInheritable